-In my case, Wix suggests a module for online bookings, chat, a blog, and a handful of other things.
+In our case, Wix suggests a module for online bookings, chat, a blog, and a handful of other things.
 What you will see on this screen can vary based on your answers.
 Go through this list and tick the features that seem like they make sense for your site.

 In the next step, Wix will ask about your business name, which will become the name of your website.